Charleston Model Yacht Club

 6) Did not finish, did not start, and disqualified will receive last place points plus 1.

-7) A minimum of four boats are needed for a points race to be counted.
+7) A minimum of two boats are needed for points races to be counted.

-10) The RD (Race Director) shall set the course and will describe the race course to the skippers before the start.
+c) The RD (Race Director) shall set the course and will describe the racecourse to the skippers before the start.

-11) The RD will start the race any time after the designated starting time and after four or more skippers are ready to race.
+10) The RD will start the race any time after the designated starting time and after two or more skippers are ready to race.
+When the RD is also a skipper in the race, the skippers shall self-regulate the starts and incidents under a “honor” system

 a) Physical damage because of the action of a boat that was breaking a rule of the current RSS